Euro zone bailout for Spain hobbled by technicalities

 The sheer complexity of the formal and political requirements for the bailout after two years of the sovereign debt crisis has left officials battling to come up with a convincing solution that is also simple to implement.

-One under discussing is to let the EFSF issue the first tranche of the Spanish bailout before July and for the ESM to take over the rest of the program later.
+One under discussing is to let the EFSF issue the first tranche of the Spanish bailout before July and for the ESM to take over the rest of the programme later.

-Under the ESM treaty, existing financing programs taken over by the ESM from the EFSF do not acquire the right to be paid back first, so investor concerns should ease.
+Under the ESM treaty, existing financing programmes taken over by the ESM from the EFSF do not acquire the right to be paid back first, so investor concerns should ease.

 At the same time the debt of euro zone countries guaranteeing the EFSF would only increase by the amount of the first tranche and Finland could join the Spanish bailout once it is taken over by the ESM, without getting any collateral. ($1 = 0.7993 euros)